The F 250 has come a long way since I got it. But there's still a lot to do.

 New water pump, radiator, electric fan, master cylinder, brake drums and shoes (all from LMC Truck) have been installed.
 Along with all new glass and mirrors.
 The original Dana 60 rear end was opened and fresh gear oil, bearings, seals, and a nice chrome differential cover from LMC Truck was installed.
 The New Process 4 speed transmission fluid was changed.
 A nice 6000 lb. hitch receiver from LMC Truck was also installed.

 The heads have been machined for hardened exhaust valve seats and all new valves.
 I tried shorty headers but they didn't fit well.
-So its either stock exhaust manifolds or full length headers.
+So I chose stock exhaust manifolds.
+Full length headers may be an option down the road.
 I'm planning on an aluminum Edelbrock Performer 2105 4 Barrel Intake and Performer 1405 600 cfm (manual choke) Carburetor from Summit Racing Equipment.
 The electric choke version is the Edelbrock Performer 1406 600 cfm.

 Time to install a 1968 re-manufactured Ford power steering gear and a later (quieter) Saginaw pump.
 Some of the motor mount perch was cut away so the gear would fit.
 But its in and I need to shorten the steering shaft and grind it for a DD / 36 spline universal to replace the rag joint.
 That should make the truck steer easier.
 Check out the Power Steering Mods Blog.